-Genevieve Zimmerman presently serves as court appointed Co-Lead Counsel for plaintiffs in MDL 2666: In re Bair Hugger Products Liability Litigation.
-Genevieve was trial counsel in the first bellwether trial, and is currently preparing for the second bellwether trial set for December 2018.
+Genevieve presently serves as court-appointed Co-Lead Counsel for plaintiffs in MDL 2666: In re Bair Hugger Products Liability Litigation.
+Genevieve was trial counsel in the only bellwether trial.
 The Bair Hugger MDL includes claims brought by patients who allege the Bair Hugger patient warming system caused deep joint infections following total hip and total knee replacement surgeries.

 Genevieve is also Co-Lead Counsel for Plaintiffs in MDL 2775: In re Smith & Nephew Birmingham Hip Resurfacing Products Liability pending in the District of Maryland.
-The MDL includes claims brought on behalf of patients who required revision surgery as a result of defective BHR products, including the resurfacing hips, the recalled R3 metal liners, and/or one or more of these recalled implants used in various combinations.
+The MDL includes claims brought on behalf of patients who required revision surgery as a result of defective BHR products.
 Plaintiffs have successfully defeated a motion to dismiss based on preemption and tried the first MDL bellwether case in July 2021.
 After a three week trial, the jury agreed Smith & Nephew was negligent for it’s false or misleading communications to orthopedic surgeons.

-Additionally, in November of 2016, Genevieve was one of fourteen lawyers appointed by Judge Englehardt to MDL 2740, In re Taxotere, which includes claims brought by women who have suffered permanent baldness as a result of the use of Taxotere.
+She is one of 14 lawyers appointed by Judge Englehardt to MDL 2740, In re Taxotere, which includes claims brought by women who have suffered permanent baldness as a result of the use of Taxotere.